Kieran Trippier: 2015–2017

-2016–17 season

 Despite rumours of a move to Southampton, Trippier confirmed he was "really happy at the club" and that he was "not thinking of leaving".
 Trippier made his Champions League debut in a Group stage match at CSKA Moscow on 27 September 2016.
 He performed well in the right-back position as replacement for Kyle Walker who was injured during the 2016–17 season, and earned his first call-up for the England national squad.

-2017–18 season
+2017–2019

-On 30 June 2017, Trippier agreed a new five-year contract, committing to the club until 2022.
+On 30 June 2017, Trippier agreed a new five-year contract with Tottenham, committing to the club until 2022.
 As Walker had moved to Manchester City in the summer, Trippier became a regular in the starting line-up of the Spurs team early in the 2017–18 season, although he missed the opening game of the season due to an injury sustained in a pre-season friendly against Juventus that Spurs won 2–1.
 However, a new signing for Tottenham this season, Serge Aurier, in September meant that he and Aurier regularly rotated in the right-back position.
 He impressed with his performances in the season, in particular during the UEFA Champions League home match against Real Madrid on 1 November 2017, which Spurs won 3–1.

-2018–19 season

 Trippier made his first start in the 2018–19 season in the game against Fulham, and scored his first goal of the season from a free kick.
 However, it was generally considered that he had a disappointing season, after suffering from a series of minor injuries, as well as having committed a number of defensive errors.
 In a match against rivals Chelsea, he scored an own goal, in an attempt to pass the ball to goalkeeper Hugo Lloris.
 His goal made the scoreline 2–0 to Chelsea, which was also the final result of the game.
+Trippier was part of the Tottenham squad that reached the 2019 UEFA Champions League final.
+He started for Tottenham in the final, as Spurs lost 2–0 to Liverpool.
 He left Tottenham at the end of the season, having made 114 appearances for the club in all competitions.